What Is A Ball Gag | Why & How To Use It

 Sexy Woman

-If you have ever experimented in BDSM (Bondage, Disciple, Sadism, and Masochism) bedroom play or watched videos online related to bondage, then you have probably seen people wearing ball gags in their mouths.
-Ball gags are commonly used sex toys in the BDSM world.
+If you’ve ever explored BDSM (Bondage, Discipline, Sadism, and Masochism) bedroom activities or watched bondage-related videos online, you’ve likely seen individuals wearing mouth restraints.
+Ball Gags are popular sex toys in the BDSM community.

-A ball gag is a sex toy worn in the mouth that prevents the wearer from speaking.
-A ball gag uses a ball or a sphere that is normally made of hard plastic, rubber or silicone.
-The ball is connected to a strap that wraps around the wearer's head.
-Once in place in the mouth, the ball sits behind the teeth.
-The wearer can still make noises from their mouth, grunting, but they will be unable to speak.
+A mouth restraint is a sex toy worn in the mouth that prevents the wearer from speaking.
+It typically features a spherical object, often made of hard plastic, rubber, or silicone, connected to a strap that secures around the wearer’s head.
+Once positioned in the mouth, the sphere rests behind the teeth.
+The wearer can still produce sounds, such as grunting, but cannot articulate words.

 Types of gags

-What is the sexual appeal of a ball gag?
+What is the sexual appeal of a mouth gag?

-Some people just enjoy the simple sensation of being physically restrained.
+Some individuals enjoy the physical sensation of being restrained.

 Sex Appeal

-There is a big power balance shift when one person can speak, and the other has to listen and is unable to respond verbally.
+A significant power shift occurs when one partner can speak freely while the other is silenced and unable to respond verbally.

-On the other hand, if you like to be in control in the bedroom, then putting the gag on your partner can be a huge turn-on.
+Conversely, if you prefer a dominant role in the bedroom, placing the restraint on your partner can be a major turn-on.

-Never use a ball gag if you have a cold, sinus infection or allergies.
+Avoid using a mouth restraint if you have a cold, sinus infection, or allergies.

 Safety

-If the gag is difficult to remove, it is best to agree on a nonverbal "get this thing off me!
-ASAP!" signal, like a pinch or several taps on the back.
+If the restraint is hard to remove, establish a nonverbal “remove this now!” signal, such as a pinch or several taps on the back.

-This practice is known as a "safe action" which is similar to a "safe word" in bondage and BDSM.
+This is known as a “safe action,” similar to a “safe word” in BDSM practices.

-Another idea for a safe action is to use a noisy item.
-You could use a squeaky toy, a set of keys, or a bell.
-If your gagged partner starts using the item, it means they're using their safe action.
-This is a good idea when the submissive partner is tied up.
-They can hold the noisy object throughout the interaction and shake it when they need to.
+Another safe action option is a noisy object, like a squeaky toy, keys, or a bell.
+If the restrained partner uses the item, it indicates they’re invoking their safe action.
+This is particularly useful when the submissive partner is bound, as they can hold and activate the object as needed.

 Safe Action

-Here is a helpful video showing how to use a ball gag:
+Here is a helpful video showing how to use a mouth restraint:

 Look no further!
-Here are some of the best ball gags you can buy.
+Here are some of the best mouth restraints you can purchase.

 Beginners GagOpen Mouth GagLips GagPecker Gag